gtonkinhill/pairsnp/README.md

 ### c++

-The c++ code relies on a recent version of Armdillo and can be built by running
+The c++ code relies on a recent version of Armadillo and can be built by running

 ```
 cd ./pairsnp/cpp/